Skip to content

 Conditions

-- Only one application for assistance will be considered up to a maximum of £20,000 within any 3 year period.
-Where exceptional circumstances exist this condition may be relaxed at the discretion of Head of Strategic Growth.
+• Only one application for assistance will be considered up to a maximum of £20,000 within any 3 year period.
+Where exceptional circumstances exist this condition may be relaxed at the discretion of the relevant Head of Service.

 Maximum Assistance